SamirTalwar/talks/design-patterns-in-the-21st-century.md

         }
     }

-This has had the side effect of making sure we return a value rather than operating purely on side effects.
-By doing this, we can ensure that we *always* pass on the value.
+To do this, we also have to return a value rather than operating purely on side effects, ensuring that we *always* pass on the value.
 In situations where we may not want to continue, we can return an `Optional<T>` value, which can contain either something (`Optional.of(value)`) or nothing (`Optional.empty()`).

 #### Step 4: Split the domain from the infrastructure.